PennyMac Financial Services (PFSI)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q3, PennyMac Financial Services reported EPS of $3.37, up from $1.30 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects PennyMac Financial Services’s full-year EPS of $9.29 to grow 51.2%.
+In Q4, PennyMac Financial Services reported EPS of $1.97, up from $1.95 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects PennyMac Financial Services’s full-year EPS of $9.31 to grow 64.1%.

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-Over the last five years, PennyMac Financial Services has averaged an ROE of 15.9%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows PennyMac Financial Services has a strong competitive moat.
+Over the last five years, PennyMac Financial Services has averaged an ROE of 13.5%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This is a bright spot for PennyMac Financial Services.

-9. Key Takeaways from PennyMac Financial Services’s Q3 Results
+8. Key Takeaways from PennyMac Financial Services’s Q4 Results

 Before deciding whether to buy PennyMac Financial Services or pass, we urge investors to consider business quality, valuation, and the latest quarterly results.

-There are some bright spots in PennyMac Financial Services’s fundamentals, but its business quality ultimately falls short.
+PennyMac Financial Services has some positive attributes, but it isn’t one of our picks.
 Although its revenue has declined over the last five years, its growth over the next 12 months is expected to be higher.
 And while PennyMac Financial Services’s declining EPS over the last five years makes it a less attractive asset to the public markets, its estimated net interest income growth for the next 12 months is great.